 Out in these bushveld swathes, to abate the appetite of those fateful writhings, everyone has a role in the rituals of appeasement.
-These rituals are not carried out, as in the west, by unknown specialists, whose actions elicit no more than the rubber necked curiosity of gawking spectators, and whose features are hidden by the mosques of big fire-helmets or by categorizing uniforms, with flashing lights and accompanied by the sound of sirens.
+These rituals are not carried out, as in the west, by unknown specialists, whose actions elicit no more than the rubber-necked curiosity of gawking spectators, and whose features are hidden by big fire-helmets or uniforms, with flashing lights and accompanied by the sound of sirens.

 Instead, here it is up close and individual, because here in remote Africa almost everyone has watched, personally, as the unwelcome child of fate has inexorably beckoned someone into those clasping coils.

-It was with a vague sense of relief that I slowed the cruiser down so that it lo longer, almost as if on ice, drifted dangerously away from the rutted crown of the road.
+It was with a vague sense of relief that I slowed the cruiser down so that it no longer, almost as if on ice, drifted dangerously away from the rutted crown of the road.
 A lifetime of driving in Africa allows one to learn the limits of this dance with the dirt.
-Too slow and the vibrations of the rutted corrugations of an ungraded road are intolerable, too fast and the syncopated vibratory shudders of heavy-duty tires causes them to bounce in unison, loosening the vehicles grip on the dust and dirt.
+Too slow and the vibrations of the rutted corrugations of an ungraded road are intolerable, too fast and the syncopated shudders of heavy-duty tires causes them to bounce in unison, loosening the vehicles grip on the dust and dirt.

 In tandem with the slide of the tires, my mind was drifting over the possibilities of the various sorts of African disaster.
 It was this pre-occupation which had been pushing the cruisers speeds to, and sometimes beyond, its upper dangerous sliding limits.

-I do not know why the news of this particular event had filled me almost immediately with a sense of foreboding. it was not that I had not seen my fill of bad things happen in the African bush.
-Gracious, the war in Angola had d a quarter million victims.
-Because it had been in areas, and along dirt roads just as bad as this, with a remote unimportance to the outside world so absolute, that the profundity of its brutality went by almost completely unnoticed.
+I do not know why the news of this particular event had filled me almost immediately with a sense of foreboding.
+It was not that I had not seen my fill of bad things happen in the African bush.
+Gracious, the war in Angola had a quarter million victims.
+Because it had been in areas, and along dirt roads just as bad as this, with a remote unimportance to the outside world so absolute, that its brutality went by almost completely unnoticed.

 Unnoticed, that is, by the rest of the world, but not by those who were there.
 Certainly not by Moses and I.